Raynor Winn: Disputed events

+Winn repeatedly claimed that The Salt Path was the first book she had ever written, although she had previously written and published one under the alias Izzy Wyn-Thomas.
+In 2019, Winn was awarded the £10,000 Christopher Bland Prize for debut writers after representing The Salt Path as her first book.

 Writing career

+Winn's first book was How Not to Dal dy Dir, a novel, published in 2012 under the pseudonym Izzy Wyn-Thomas.
+This was self-published through the Winns' company, Gangani Publishing, and had a small print run.
+Some of the plot of the novel is similar to events in the non-fiction book The Salt Path as well as to facts uncovered by The Observer, with the female protagonist stealing tens of thousands of pounds from her employer, getting arrested, taking out a loan to pay back her employer, and ultimately losing her house when she fails to repay the loan.

-Winn's first book, The Salt Path, marketed as a memoir, a piece of nature writing and a travel book, was shortlisted for the 2018 Wainwright Prize, and the 2018 Costa Book Awards in the biography category.
+Winn's second book, The Salt Path, marketed as a memoir, a piece of nature writing and a travel book, was shortlisted for the 2018 Wainwright Prize, and the 2018 Costa Book Awards in the biography category.
 The judges described it as "An absolutely brilliant story that needs to be told about the human capacity to endure and keep putting one foot in front of another."
 In May 2019, the book won the inaugural RSL Christopher Bland Prize.
 In September 2019, it was the bestseller in UK independent bookstores.
 A film adaptation also titled The Salt Path, with Gillian Anderson and Jason Isaacs in the lead roles, premiered at the 2024 Toronto International Film Festival on 6 September 2024 and was released in the UK on 30 May 2025.

 Winn's subject matter includes nature, homelessness and wild camping.
-Her second book, The Wild Silence, was published by Michael Joseph in September 2020.
+Her third book, The Wild Silence, was published by Michael Joseph in September 2020.
 It was shortlisted for the 2021 Wainwright Prize for Nature Writing.
 In 2020, the South West Coast Path appointed Winn a "charity ambassador", describing The Salt Path as "hugely popular" and "inspiring so many" to walk the path.

-Winn's third book, Landlines (2022), describes a 1000 mile journey with her husband beginning with the 200 mile Cape Wrath Trail in north-west Scotland, described as "the toughest and wildest Britain has to offer", and continuing southwards through Scotland and England to the South West Coast Path.
+Winn's fourth book, Landlines (2022), describes a 1000 mile journey with her husband beginning with the 200 mile Cape Wrath Trail in north-west Scotland, described as "the toughest and wildest Britain has to offer", and continuing southwards through Scotland and England to the South West Coast Path.

 In April 2024, the couple set out to walk the Thames Path to raise awareness and funds for CBD.

-Winn's fourth book On Winter Hill was to be published on 23 October 2025 (ISBN 9780241484586) by Penguin under the Michael Joseph imprint.
+Winn's fifth book, On Winter Hill, was to be published on 23 October 2025 (ISBN 9780241484586) by Penguin under the Michael Joseph imprint.
 It describes her solitary winter journey along the Coast to Coast Walk across northern England.
 On 11 July 2025, Penguin announced that together with Winn they had decided to delay publication.
+Penguin has since confirmed On Winter Hill will be released on 28 January 2028.